 During 2007, we began to build a collocation facility in the eastern U.S. to host the Business and Consumer services.
-Through December 31, 2009, we spent approximately \$11.0 million for servers, network components and related hardware and software.
-Though we expect to incur additional costs in 2010 related to the continued build-out of our collocation facilities and similar backup facilities to support disaster recovery capabilities in the U.S and U.K, our total capital expenditures are not currently expected to exceed \$7.0 million in 2010.
+During 2010, the Company began to build additional collocation facilities in Europe to host the LivePerson and Consumer services.
+Through December 31, 2010, we spent approximately \$17.9 million for servers, network components and related hardware and software.
+Though we expect to incur additional costs in 2011 related to the continued build-out of our collocation facilities and similar backup facilities to support disaster recovery capabilities in the U.S and U.K, our total capital expenditures are not currently expected to exceed \$8.0 million in 2011.
 We anticipate that our current cash and cash equivalents from operations will be sufficient to complete the build-out.

-Item 7a.
+Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk